riiy/MindTerm/README.md

 ## License

-rich-chat-room is open-source software released under the [MIT License](./LICENSE).
+This App is open-source software released under the [MIT License](./LICENSE).